vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 #### Update an agreement

-1. Set `agreementId` to the id of an ACTIVE agreement.
+1. Set `agreementId` to the ID of an ACTIVE agreement.

 2. Run `Get Agreement` to see the properties of the agreement.